aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 ./install_tarball.sh
 ```

-4. Refresh your IDE to see the extension
+4. Refresh your IDE to see the extension on the sidebar.

 ## Install from repo